310th Space Wing: World War II

 B-25Js of the 310th Bombardment Group release 1,000 pound bombs over a cloud-obscured Po Valley in northern Italy, 1944.

 The unit was constituted as the 310th Bombardment Group (Medium) on 28 January 1942 and activated on 15 March 1942.
-Used B-25s in preparing for duty overseas.
+Used North American B-25 Mitchells in preparing for duty overseas.

 Moved to the Mediterranean theater by single aircraft between October 1942 and March 1943 and assigned to Twelfth Air Force.
 Sufficient aircraft were on hand by 2 December, when it conducted its first operation against antiaircraft concentrations at Gabes, Tunisia.
 Engaged primarily in support and interdictory operations in Tunisia, Sicily, Italy, Corsica, Sardinia, and southern France.
 The 310th Bomb Group also flew some missions to Austria and Yugoslavia.

 The unit attacked harbors and shipping to help defeat Axis forces in North Africa, December 1942 – May 1943.
 Bombed airdromes, landing grounds, and gun emplacements on Pantelleria, Lampedusa, and Sicily, May–July 1943.
 The unit supported the Allied landing at Salerno, September 1943.
 Assisted the drive toward Rome, January–June 1944.

 Supported the invasion of Southern France, August 1944.
 Struck German communications— bridges, rail lines, marshalling yards, viaducts, tunnels, and road junctions in Italy, August 1943 – April 1945.
 Also dropped propaganda leaflets behind enemy lines.

-The 310th Bomb Group received a Distinguished Unit Citation for a mission to Italy on 27 August 1943 when, in spite of persistent attacks by enemy interceptors and antiaircraft artillery, the group effectively bombed marshalling yards at Benevento and also destroyed a number of enemy planes.
+The 310th Bomb Group received a Distinguished Unit Citation (DUC) for a mission to Italy on 27 August 1943 when, in spite of persistent attacks by enemy interceptors and antiaircraft artillery, the group effectively bombed marshalling yards at Benevento and also destroyed a number of enemy planes.
 Received second DUC for another mission in Italy on 10 March 1945 when the group, maintaining a compact formation in the face of severe antiaircraft fire, bombed the railroad bridge at Ora, a vital link in the German supply line.

 The 310th Bomb Group was inactivated in Italy on 12 September 1945.

 The unit was redesignated the 310th Bombardment Group, Light and allotted to the reserve.
 Activated in the US on 27 December 1946.
 Inactivated on 27 June 1949.